 Our mission: To inspire community based, conservation-minded tourism, by unifying local and international expertise and resources.

 Guías Unidos began pilot projects on Ometepe Island in Nicaragua during the summer of 2016.
 We developed guide training programs, environmental education for children, and we partnered with local organizations and stakeholders.
-Since November 2017 we are developing our volunteer program and creating an office and resource center to operate and administer our projects.
+In November 2017 we began developing our volunteer program and creating an office and resource center to operate and administer our projects.
 Some of our successes include:

 Maintenance, reconnaissance, and planning of trails on Ometepe’s protected areas.
 Trever, a volunteer intern and seasonal Park Ranger, focused much of his work on the trails initiative.

 Geology field training and training workshop run by Chelsea, a masters student with University of Montana and seasonal park ranger in the USA.

 With funds raised from our “Nature Libre” campaign, we are sponsoring school field trips.
 We have already brought nearly 100 students, teachers, and parents to Charco Verde, a natural reserve popular with tourists.
 For most participants, it was their first time there, and their first field trip ever.

 Founded and renovated a house with volunteer quarters to function as a Resource Center with an office and library for our partners and community.
 We hope to continue developing the Resource Center into a visitor center for tourists as well.
 It is currently popular with some local children, who enjoy having a safe and fun place to read and be creative.

 With our Resource Center and volunteer program now established, we would like to develop these areas in future seasons:

 – Work with local guides to establish curricula for training in English language, visitor services, tour techniques, earth sciences, anthropology, and first aid.